Far-Stepper/Of Wide Sea: Background

 Though the date varies depending on source, recording and composition is stated to have begun as early as 2007 in the album's liner notes, long before the release of Returning We Hear the Larks' first album Ypres.
 Noble has explained this as his composition method:

-The bulk of the recording and mixing process occurred between 2011–2013, between Noble's family home in Bristol, England, and his university house in Bath, England.
+The bulk of the recording and mixing process occurred between 2011 and 2013, between Noble's family home in Bristol, England, and his university house in Bath, England.
 The album's liner notes state that the composition and recording of the thirteen-minute climax "A Dæmon Hunted/The Flight of Perseus" took a year to complete.

 In the release announcement on 25 June 2013, Noble stated that Far-Stepper/Of Wide Sea would be the last Returning We Hear the Larks album.
 Three years later on 13 January 2016, Noble took to the project's Facebook page to admit that he was unable to "leave Larks dead and buried", and that a third album is yet to come.